velizar92/SQLRelationsLab/README.md

 Insert the sample data using the provided insert statements.

 ## Contributing
-We welcome contributions from the community!
+I welcome contributions from the community!
 If you have additional database schemas or sample data that you would like to share, please feel free to submit a pull request.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.